About us

 Who We Are

-We are a diverse community of learners living and leading through 5 transformative values.
+We are a diverse community of Jesus followers living and leading through 5 transformative values.

 Our Approach to Spiritual Formation